luastan/tricks-content/1-web/3-tech/spring.md

 Among them, the most important interfaces for finding vulnerabilities are:

 - `/env` and `/actuator/env`
-  - GET requests /env will leak environment variable information or some usernames in the configuration.
+  - GET requests `/env` will leak environment variable information or some usernames in the configuration.
 When the programmer's attribute names are not standardized (for example, the password is written as passwords, PWD), the plaintext of the password will be leaked.
-  - At the same time, there is a certain probability that some attributes can be set through the POST request /env interface to trigger related RCE vulnerabilities.
+  - At the same time, there is a certain probability that some attributes can be set through the POST request `/env` interface to trigger related RCE vulnerabilities.

 - `/Jolokia`
-  - Find exploitable MBeans through the /jolokia/list interface to trigger related RCE vulnerabilities;
+  - Find exploitable MBeans through the `/jolokia/list` interface to trigger related RCE vulnerabilities;

 - `/trace`
   - Some http request packets access tracking information, it is possible to find valid cookie information

 ### Obtain the Plaintext of the Password Desensitized by the Asterisk (method 1)

-When accessing the /env interface, the spring actuator will replace the attribute values ​​corresponding to some attribute names with sensitive keywords (such as password, secret) with * to achieve the effect of desensitization
+When accessing the `/env` interface, the spring actuator will replace the attribute values ​​corresponding to some attribute names with sensitive keywords (such as password, secret) with * to achieve the effect of desensitization

 #### Conditions of use:
-- Target website exists /jolokiaor /actuator/jolokiainterface.
+- Target website exists `/jolokia` or `/actuator/jolokia` interface.
 - The target uses Jolokia-core dependencies (version requirements are currently unknown)

 #### Steps to use:

 1. Find the property name you want to get
-  - GET requests the /env or /actuator/env interface of the target website, search for ******keywords, and find the attribute name corresponding to the attribute value masked by the asterisk * to be obtained.
+  - GET requests the `/env` or `/actuator/env` interface of the target website, search for ******keywords, and find the attribute name corresponding to the attribute value masked by the asterisk * to be obtained.

 2. Jolokia calls the relevant MBean to get the plaintext